vxanonymous/techblog-project-1/README.md

-Originally made by Van Hiep Ta
+Originally created by Van Hiep Ta with contribution from Vinh Nguyen, Nam Tran and Triet Pham